Marcus-UK/CV/README.md

 ## Experience

-**Scholarpack** (03/2016 to 07/2017)
+**ScholarPack** (03/2016 to 07/2017)

 *First Line Technical Analyst*

-Scholarpack is a small but rapidly growing software business that produces a management information system (MIS) for primary schools.
-During my time at the company, I was part of a five person support team that was .
-During my time on the team, our customer satisfaction ratings never dropped below 90%.
+ScholarPack is a small but rapidly growing software business that produces a management information system (MIS) for primary schools.
+During my time at the company, I was part of a five person team that was responsible for managing all of our customers' support needs.
+Whilst I was in this role, ScholarPack doubled its customer base.
+Despite this, we managed to maintain customer support satisfaction ratings above 90 percent.

 - Acted as the first point of contact for all customers requiring software support (both phone and live chat).
 - Worked with customers to resolve non-technical issues and provide general software guidance.
+This required both a thorough understanding of the product and the education sector that it was built to support.
 - Directly worked with our technical team to ensure that any technical issues were resolved promptly.
 Also acted as a conduit for customer feedback on areas of the product that required improvement.

 **JPC Commercial Services** (03/2014 to 03/2016)